DEFRA/ffc-grants-eligibility-checker/test/acceptance/README.md

 ```

 ## Running tests in parallel
-Tests can be run in parallel at feature file level by increasing the number of instances available to WebdriverIO in `wdio.conf.js', e.g.:
+Tests can be run in parallel at feature file level by increasing the number of instances available to WebdriverIO in `wdio.conf.js`, e.g.:
 ```js
 maxInstances: 3,
 ```

 ## Running tests against multiple browsers
-Tests can be run against multiple browsers, currently only when running outside a container, by specifying additional capabilities together with more instances in `wdio.conf.js`:
+Tests can be run against multiple browsers by specifying additional capabilities together with more instances in `wdio.conf.js`:
 ```js
 maxInstances: 10,
 capabilities: [